Helen Lake’s Ice Cream

 1 bowl of cooked rice (white or brown-enough to feed your dinner guests) 1 bowl of cooked lentils.
 Toppings (in separate serving bowls) Chopped cucumbers Chopped tomatoes Chopped green onions Sliced water chestnuts Chopped lettuce Grated cheese Chow Mein Noodles Sour cream Soy Sauce or …

 Kristy had a secret recipe for making bread that she sold.
-She sent her Uncle Doug the recipe in her special language and we finally deciphered it.
+This recipe was deciphered from her encoded copy.